etrusci-org/quotes/markdown/quotes.md

 - Would you destroy something perfect in order to make it beautiful?

+## Hafez

+- Stay close to anything that makes you glad you are alive.

 ## Hanif Abdurraqib

 - Home is where the heart begins, but not where the heart stays.

+## Haruki Murakami

+- If you only read the books that everyone else is reading, you can only think what everyone else is thinking.

 ## Heinrich Heine